AvramRobert/omnia/README.md

 Omnia is a REPL with almost all the power of a fully fledged editor, without being an editor.

 ## Installation
-*Note: Omnia is currently in the BETA phase, so it may have some hiccups*

-##### Only MacOS and Linux are currently directly supported and tested

-##### JDK 9 not yet supported.
-For the time being, please use JDK8

 ### General

 * Download the latest archived release: <br />